Fargo, North Dakota

 Never Stop Trying!

-When working with a loved one suffering from Alzheimer's disease and trying to stick to their dementia care plan, it can be easy to become discouraged and overwhelmed.
+When working with a loved one suffering from Alzheimer's disease and trying to stick to their in-home dementia care plan, it can be easy to become discouraged and overwhelmed.
 Remember that when you start to become frustrated with your loved one, they are probably feeling stressed and frustrated too.
 Keep in mind that no matter what stage of the disease they are at, they are just as human as you are, and it's not their "fault", they have moments of "misbehavior."

 Their Medical Care Team Must be Kept in the Loop!

 As much as your loved one's medical care team is a vital part of their care plan, they cannot be with them around the clock.
 It falls on you, your family, and your loved one's caregiver to keep a log where you can record any changes in their behavior.
-This will make it easier for them to make changes to their care plan and adapt it to their changing behavior.
+This will make it easier for them to make changes to their memory care plan and adapt it to their changing behavior.

 The Tertiary or Final Stage of Alzheimer's Disease